 Thank you for helping me to reach my goal!

 Dear Friends and Family,

-[Jillian] is currently participating in PS 10 Elementary School’s Read-a-thon to help raise money for her school’s art, MET Opera, science, and chess programs, and for classroom teacher support.
+[Insert child’s name] is currently participating in PS10 Elementary School's Read-a-thon to help raise money for her school’s art, MET Opera, science, and chess programs, and for classroom teacher support.
 We put together a short video that I thought you would enjoy.
-[Jillian] has committed to reading 100 minutes during the read-a-thon and she’s doing great!
-The Read-a-thon continues until March 2.
+[Child’s name] has committed to reading [insert amount] minutes during the Read-a-thon and she's doing great!
+The Read-a-thon continues until March 1.

-If you are interested in sponsoring [Jillian] in the Read-a-thon and helping her to meet her fundraising goal (even a little bit goes a long way!), you can donate online by clicking on the following link:
+If you are interested in sponsoring [child’s name] in the Read-a-thon and helping her to meet her fundraising goal (even a little bit goes a long way!), you can donate online by clicking here:

-If you make a donation online, please also be sure to forward a copy of the emailed donation receipt to me so [Jillian] knows to record the donation in her read-a-thon log book.
+If you make a donation online, please also be sure to forward a copy of the emailed donation receipt to me so [child’s name] knows to record the donation on her Read-a-thon log.

 Thank you so much for your support.

 Q: What are the dates of the Read-a-thon?

 A: Friday, February 1 to Friday, March 1, 2019.
 Reading done before or after these dates is still awesome, but is not counted toward the Read-a-thon.